 The goal of outsourcing is to provide some relief to your team.
 So, it is crucial to give the screening process the attention it deserves.
 Naturally, you will seek candidates with the right skills and experience, but they should also have good chemistry with your team and be trustworthy.

 Like hiring an employee, expect some negotiations and to sign a contract.
 The difference is that most providers have a contract of their own.
 Read it carefully before signing to ensure that it protects your mutual interests.
 Then, take the time to welcome the contractor to your team.
 Introduce them to anyone they will work with and make yourself available for regular check-in meetings.

 When you find a good provider, it never hurts to show them how much you appreciate them.
 Write a glowing review on LinkedIn, give them a bonus when they go above and beyond, and pass their name along when your network is looking for recommendations.
 Just like your employees, contractors stick around if they feel valued.

 Key Takeaways: Why do Companies Outsource?

-Outsourcing is a viable option for large and small businesses in every industry and while the decision to do so is often financially motivated, there are plenty of other benefits.
-Outsourcing allows you to fill in gaps on your team so you can boost the value of your company.
+Outsourcing is a viable option for large and small businesses in every industry, and while the decision to do so is often financially motivated, there are plenty of other benefits.
+For example, outsourcing allows you to fill in gaps on your team so you can boost the value of your company.
 It also provides fresh ideas, expertise, and the ability to focus on your core business.

 When working with clients, I often encourage them to stop thinking of outsourcing purely for discrete tasks.
-Hire contractors to own entire strategic functions for your organization anytime you don’t need (or can’t afford) full-time help.
+Instead, hire contractors to own entire strategic functions anytime you don’t need (or can’t afford) full-time help.